TheLazyHase/TheLazyHase.github.io/_posts/2018-05-30-Welsh-master.md

 ==========

 The tournament is good and fun but my result bad, which annoyed me a lot at the end of the tournament.
 In retrospect, I still think my pairing is good and one of the strongest possible in Skorne, but it's not particulary easy to play either, and I need to be a bit less anxious about it.
 Anyway, kudos to the organizers, since the tournament was smooth, the tables had a decent amount of 3D decors, and the venue was big enough.
 The food wasn't particulary good, but I guess it had to the english experience to see why exactly people mock english cooking :p.

+While I only played Xerxis once, I think the base list (~40 points of immortal + 40 points of beast) have a lot of promises.
+60 points of immortal is good for the Zaals, but it's a bit too many fragile single wounders for most casters ; and once you think of the Ancestral Guardians as super cheap warbeasts that don't have fury management problem, everything work better.
+Their MAT 8/9 really make them amazing infantry thresher, even more so when you can buff their damage.